bskydive/webpack-dep-graph/README.md

 	* webpack `reason(origin)`: consumer, destination in graph
     * `module` == `node`
  * dependency map calculated only for nodes with dependencies.
 For the dot format it's ok, but for the graphml bunch of nodes added from the dependencies array
+ * UUID's generated to shorten long paths
+ * webpack stats simplified structure: `name: {issuerName, reasons}`, where `name` is dependency source
+ * names with empty reasons are useless
  * see the full path in node data properties(right click)
     * ![](./doc/graphml_yed_data.jpg)
  * search in nodes, urls, properties